LiSiruiRay/ray.github.io/source/_posts/resources-for-automated-therom-proving.md

 - [Introduction to Functional Programming in OCaml](https://www.fun-mooc.fr/en/courses/introduction-functional-programming-ocaml/) (This course is archieved, but their video is on YouTube).
 [YouTube Link](https://www.youtube.com/watch?v=o9-K0X2710Y&list=PLGC2in6hSHQcmT_cz4t7ePeQtTCkNkvll&index=4&ab_channel=Roshan%2a)
   - I also found the [GitHub Repo of the hw](https://github.com/bugczw/Introduction-to-Functional-Programming-in-OCaml), [Textbook and Project](https://github.com/uds-psl/Prog), and [Solution to the hw](https://github.com/philsaxton/OCamlMOOC).

+---
+Upate on *2024-10-16 19:41:59*
+The class is cancelled and I am instead doing a undergraduate research with Professor Wies.

+I will upload my solution to the book: [*The Formal Semantics of Programming Languages: An Introduction* Book by *Glynn Winskel*](https://www.cin.ufpe.br/~if721/intranet/TheFormalSemanticsofProgrammingLanguages.pdf).
+My [Github Repo](https://github.com/LiSiruiRay/ATP_note) is [here](https://github.com/LiSiruiRay/ATP_note)

 # Books
 - About concrete algorithms, recommanded by Prof Wies